-OUR SVP TECHNOLOGY
+OUR ImmTOR TECHNOLOGY

-Our SVP technology is a highly flexible nanoparticle platform, capable of incorporating a wide range of antigens and immunomodulators, allowing us to utilize our SVP products for specific applications across multiple indications.
-Our SVP technology is based in part on the pioneering research performed by our co-founders at Harvard University, Massachusetts Institute of Technology, or MIT, and Brigham and Women's Hospital, or Brigham.
-In connection with our company's founding, we licensed 17 patent families related to several aspects of our SVP technology as applied to nanoparticles for use in vaccines from our co-founders' institutions pursuant to an agreement with MIT, the party that administers licensing arrangements with respect to patents jointly owned by these institutions.
+Our ImmTOR technology is based in part on the pioneering research performed by our co-founders at Harvard University, Massachusetts Institute of Technology, or MIT, and Brigham and Women's Hospital, or Brigham.
+In connection with our company's founding, we licensed 17 patent families related to several aspects of our ImmTOR technology from our co-founders' institutions pursuant to an agreement with MIT, the party that administers licensing arrangements with respect to patents jointly owned by these institutions.
 We believe one of the key insights from this research is that nanoparticles are uniquely suited to deliver precise instructions to the immune system as a result of the natural predisposition of the immune system to interrogate nanoparticles, such as viruses.
-This research led to a portfolio of patents and patent applications covering aspects of our SVP technology, which we have exclusively in-licensed with respect to therapeutic or prophylactic vaccine products or processes.
-We have aggressively sought to extend and protect the proprietary intellectual property underlying the composition and use of SVP for antigen-specific immunomodulation.
+This research led to a portfolio of patents and patent applications covering aspects of our ImmTOR technology.
+We have aggressively sought to extend and protect the proprietary intellectual property underlying the composition and use of ImmTOR for antigen-specific immunotolerance.
 For more information, see "Intellectual Property" below.

-We are currently developing our SVP technology for:
+We are currently developing our ImmTOR technology for:

-- combination with a uricase enzyme for the treatment of chronic severe gout; - combination with a recombinant immunotoxin for the treatment of various solid tumors, including mesothelioma; - combination with gene therapies for the treatment of rare diseases; - potential application with other marketed products, product candidates in development and novel biologic drugs that would otherwise be too immunogenic to develop; and - immune stimulation applications for smoking cessation and relapse prevention and HPV-associated cancers.
+- combination with a uricase enzyme for the treatment of chronic refractory gout; - combination with gene therapies for the treatment of rare diseases; - 6

+• potential application with other marketed products, product candidates in development and novel biologic drugs that would otherwise be too immunogenic to develop

 Our SVP nanoparticles are designed to remain intact after injection into the body and accumulate selectively in lymphoid organs, which include lymph nodes and the spleen, where the immune response is coordinated.
 They are designed to be processed by specialized immune cells, such as dendritic cells and other antigen-presenting cells that initiate and regulate immune responses, where they deliver the immunomodulator in a coordinated and targeted manner.
-Depending on the type of immunomodulator encapsulated in the SVP, our technology is designed to induce either a:
+Depending on the type of immunomodulator encapsulated in the SVP, our technology is designed to induce a tolerogenic response to mitigate the formation of ADAs against a biologic drug or to treat allergies and autoimmune diseases.